intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/keras-api-python.md

 from zoo.pipeline.api.keras.models import *
 ```

-One of the highlighted features with regard to the new API is __shape inference__.
+One of the highlighted features with regard to the Keras-Style API is __shape inference__.
 Users only need to specify the input shape (a shape tuple __excluding__ batch dimension, for example, `input_shape=(3, 4)` for 3D input) for the first layer of a model and for the remaining layers, the input dimension will be automatically inferred.

 ---
 ## **Define a model**